wweevv-johndpope/Telegram-iOS/README.md

 cp -R build-system/example-configuration-development/* $HOME/telegram-configuration-development/
 ```

-- Modify the values in `variables.bzl`
+- Modify the values in `variables.bzl` (wweevv not required in build system it's already setup for this project)
-- Replace the provisioning profiles in `provisioning` with valid files
+- Replace the provisioning profiles in `provisioning` with valid files (wweevv not required in build system it's already added provisioning profile for this project)

 4. (Optional) Create a build cache directory to speed up rebuilds